Documentation

 Each vehicle row can show additional icons on the right side, depending on what the GPS device reports:

 • Ignition (engine icon): Green when ignition is ON, muted gray when OFF.
-Hidden if the vehicle is offline (no data for 30+ minutes, as the reading would be stale).
+Hidden if the attribute is not reported by the device.

 • Battery icon: Shows current battery level with a matching icon.
 Charging is indicated separately.
 Color changes from green → amber → red as the level drops.

-• Fuel icon (droplet): Shown when fuel sensors are configured.
-Displays the combined fuel reading in liters across all fuel sensors, with calibration applied where set up.
+• Fuel icon (droplet): Shown when fuel sensors with calibration data are configured.
+Displays the combined fuel reading in liters across all calibrated fuel sensors.

 • Eco Score (steering wheel icon): Shown when driving score sensors are configured.
 Color reflects the score range: green (≥ 8 excellent), gray (≥ 6 good), amber (≥ 4 fair), blue (≥ 2 poor), red (< 2 very poor).